N-Elmer/CHAT-SUMMARIZER/README.md

 #### Export Chat to TXT File
 1. Open your WhatsApp.
+2. DON'T SELECT MEDIA for exporting.
-2. Export your chats to a text file.
+3. Export your chats to a text file.

 ### Telegram Chat Export

 #### Export Chat to JSON File
 1. Open your Telegram.
+2. DON'T SELECT MEDIA for exporting.
-2. Export your chats to a json file.
+3. Export your chats to a json file.

 ### Upload Chat File
 1. With the sidebar, upload your exported chat file.